mhos/puzzle-game-ha/README.md

 - Check Home Assistant logs for errors
 - Fallback puzzles will be used if AI fails

-### Dashboard Not Loading
+### Panel Not Showing in Sidebar
-- Ensure card-mod is installed from HACS
-- Verify the dashboard URL is `puzzle-game`
-- Check that View Assist navigates to `/puzzle-game/game`
-- Dashboard YAML is in `config/www/community/puzzle_game/puzzle-game-dashboard.yaml`
+- Restart Home Assistant after adding the integration
+- Check Home Assistant logs for errors

 ### Voice Commands Not Working
 - Verify the blueprint automation is enabled